njhmagyar/njhmagyar.github.io/_posts/2024-10-18-twirlmate-win-tracking.md

 ## Next Steps
 {:.mt-3}

-To continue validating and refinding the designs, I plan to conduct usability tests with parents, coaches, and athletes.
+To continue validating and refining the designs, I plan to conduct usability tests with parents, coaches, and athletes.

 ## Lessons Learned
 {:.mt-3}